 My approach

-It’s been said that the most valuable treasures are guarded by the fiercest dragons.
-As souls journeying through this human experience, we are bound to face challenges, some of which bring us to our knees.
-Be it the lasting effects of trauma, unresolved grief, anxiety, anger, or countless other painful issues, everyone’s dragon is unique.
-Understandably, we want to avoid or repress unpleasant feelings and use any number of strategies to try to numb ourselves from our pain, including shopping, eating, alcohol, drugs, sex, gambling, etc. Yet, by doing so, we become fragmented and alienated from ourselves.
+In the world of folklore and fairytales, the most valuable treasures are guarded by the fiercest dragons.
+In other words, that which we most need will be found where we least want to look.
+Understandably, we want to avoid unpleasant feelings and use any number of strategies to try to numb ourselves from our pain.
+Yet, by doing so, we become fragmented and alienated from ourselves.
 We forget who we are and feel lost.
-There is no way to numb “bad” feelings while remaining open to “good” ones, and, sooner or later, we start to have trouble feeling truly joyful or connected to our lives, our relationships, and the very things that give us meaning and purpose.
+Sooner or later, we start to have trouble feeling truly joyful or connected to our lives, our relationships, and the very things that give us meaning and purpose.

 I find that, more often than not, our dragons turn out to be our greatest teachers.
-I feel like my role as a therapist is to accompany my clients as they become deeply curious about their dragons and the treasures that have yet to be revealed.
-I work best with adult clients who do not want to ignore the deep calling of their soul and who want to awaken to a higher and richer way of being.
+I feel like my central role as a therapist is to be in service to my clients’ souls, to accompany them as they become deeply curious about their dragons and the treasures that have yet to be revealed.
+I work best with adult clients who do not want to ignore the deep callings of their souls and who want to awaken to a higher and richer way of being.

 You enter the forest